-College fairs are like window shopping: you can preview as many schools as you want with no strings attached and easily compare institutions within minutes, gaining invaluable insight along the way.
-Unfortunately, many students never realize these benefits because they make rookie mistakes.
+College fairs can be a great tool in your college search.
+It's like window shopping: at a college fair, you can preview as many schools as you want with no strings attached and easily compare institutions within minutes, gaining invaluable insight along the way.
+You can find in-person or virtual events with help from your high school counselor's office or online through websites like nacacfairs.org.
+Unfortunately, many students never realize the full benefits of college fairs because they make rookie mistakes.
 Don’t let that be you!
-Learn from these four mistakes to be more successful at your next college fair.
+Learn from these four don'ts to be more successful at your next college fair.

-1. Going to the college fair with your friends
+1. Don't go to a college fair with all your friends

-2. Forming a final opinion about a school
+2. Don't form a final opinion about a school

 When you’re first starting your search, college fairs are most useful as an alternative or in addition to doing research online.
 They are by no means a substitute for a campus visit, because it’s impossible to get a true vibe for a campus without actually walking on it.
 The same goes for the culture of a school: you can’t get an idea of student life without meeting a single student.